idtx314/A/_projects/02-project-2.md

 ## Hardware
 We selected the Baxter robot as the project platform both because it met all hardware requirements for the project and because it was the most likely of our potential platforms to be available for use at any given time, allowing more freedom in development scheduling.
 Baxter was produced by Rethink Robotics for research and academic use.
-The platform consists of two arms and a swivel mounted "head", all three of which are equipped with a sensor suite including a color camera.
-The arms can mount a selection of grippers, and the robot's API is reasonably well documented by the manufacturer.
+The platform consisted of two arms and a swivel mounted "head", all three of which were equipped with a sensor suite that included a color camera.
+The arms could mount a selection of grippers, and the robot's API was reasonably well documented by the manufacturer.
 The most significant drawback of the platform was that it used series elastic actuators, which are known to be less precise in their motions.

 <img src="./public/images/starbax/baxter2.jpg" alt="The Baxter robot" width="500" style="display: block; margin-left: auto; margin-right: auto; padding: 10px;"/>